zenml-io/zenml/README.md

 # 🖼️ Create your own MLOps Platform

-ZenML allows you to create and manage a MLOps platform using best-in-class open-source and cloud-based technologies.
+ZenML allows you to create and manage your own MLOps platform using best-in-class open-source and cloud-based technologies.
 Here is an example of how you could set this up for your team:

 ## 🔋 1.
 Deploy ZenML